owenlo/Hamming-Python/README.md

 # Hamming-Python
-Hamming Weight and Hamming Distance Calculation in Python
+Hamming Weight and Hamming Distance functions in Python